ecsyjs/ecsy/README.md

 #### An highly experimental Entity Component System written in Javascript ####

 ECSY (pronounced as "eksi") is an Entity Component System framework implemented in javascript.

 The primary goal for this project is to provide an easy to use API that helps developers organizing their code and sharing pieces across different projects.

-For detailed information please visit the [documentation page](http://ecsy.io/docs/#/)
+For detailed information on the architecture and API please visit the [documentation page](http://ecsy.io/docs/#/)

 # Examples
 - Ball example: